AgtLucas/_agtlucas.com/_posts/2018-02-10-can-yo-buy-a-mouse-without-a-mouse.markdown

 Picture this, you are at home, “surfing the Web” and for no reason, your mouse stops working…

-What can I do?
-Well, I can buy a mouse on Amazon for instance.
-But, can I buy a mouse without a mouse on Amazon?
+What can you do?
+Well, you could buy a mouse on Amazon for instance.
+But, can you buy a mouse without a mouse on Amazon?
 Well, let's find out, but first, let's talk a little about disability and Inclusive Design.

 ## Disability

-It's wrong to conclude that all disabilities are a permanent.
+It's wrong to conclude that all disabilities are permanent.
 If your arm is broke, you have a temporary disability.
 If you are at the center of a loud crowd, you have a situational disability.

 > "Disability is not just a health problem.
 It is a complex phenomenon, reflecting the interaction between features of a person’s body and features of the society in which he or she lives." - World Health organization